merenlab/merenlab.org/data/anvio-structure/chapter-IV.md

 ### Codon rarity

-This is a short analysis, thanks to all the preparation that occurred in Step X. As a brief reminder, that Step is dedicated to calculating various metrics for _codon rarity_, which involve counting the occurrence of codons in the HIMB083 genome, and calculating the rarity of each SCV.
+This is a short analysis, thanks to all the preparation that occurred in [Step 15]({{ site.url }}/data/anvio-structure/chapter-III/#step-15-codon-properties).
+As a brief reminder, that Step is dedicated to calculating various metrics for _codon rarity_, which involve counting the occurrence of codons in the HIMB083 genome, and calculating the rarity of each SCV.

 An intermediate data table from this Step is `codon_trna_composition.txt`, which I described as a 'one-stop-shop' for all your codon property needs.
 This is actually the exact contents of Table S11.
 To follow the convention of adding these tables to the `WW_TABLES` directory, run